+The Grade Change Request Form is used to submit the final grade.
 Coursework completed to resolve the mark of "I" (Incomplete) must be submitted within the first 6 weeks of the following term; 6 weeks in to the Fall Term for Spring and Summer terms and 6 weeks in to the Spring Term for Fall Term work.

 Must be written, signed, faxed or mailed.
 Please provide as detail as will help us respond to your request.
 FERPA sensitive requests may require additional processing.
 Be certain to provide clear contact information.

 Student initiated.
 E-mail this form to your Dean.
 Your Dean will submit it to the Office of Registration & Records.

 The student and the academic adviser (or the dean, chairperson or program director) must complete this form.
 Students should meet with their academic adviser to discuss requests for permission to take courses at another institution.
 For more information, go to: http://www.luc.edu/academics/catalog/undergrad/reg_permission.shtml

 New first-time freshmen, admitted on or after Fall Semester, 2013, may transfer a maximum of 36 credit hours from AP/IB/CLEP and/or transfer credit toward their undergraduate degree requirements.
 The completed application form must be received within 30 days of matriculation.
 The student must earn a grade of B or higher for any college course taken while in high School.
 For more information and to review the policy, go to the Application to Transfer Freshman Credit Hours.